 Financial Aid Policy

-Most LVC students will receive his/her financial aid in full for all semester-long study abroad and study away programs.
-Exceptions: Allwein scholars will receive 50% of their full tuition scholarship for semester-long study abroad and study away programs.
+Most LVC students will receive their financial aid in full for all semester-long study abroad and study away programs.
+Exceptions: Allwein scholars will receive 50% of their full-tuition scholarship for semester-long study abroad and study away programs.
 The $2,500/year stipend may be used to supplement the reduction in scholarship.
 Tuition Exchange and Tuition Remission recipients will receive the value of the Mary A. Weiss Scholarship for semester-long study abroad programs.
 The value will be equivalent to the value awarded to the same year’s incoming class.
 For example, if the student will be studying abroad in spring 2020, the Mary A. Weiss Scholarship will be the same value that was awarded to the incoming class for 2019-2020 academic year.